kubernetes/sig-release/release-team/role-handbooks/communications/README.md

         <td><b>Release Week</b></td>
         <td>
         <ul>
-        <li>Finalize Release Blog, ensure it's ready for Docs Lead to publish on release day
+        <li>Finalize Release Blog, ensure it's ready for Docs Lead to publish on release day (Docs lead has to unhold the final PR, due to website freeze)
-        <li>Ensure first few feature blogs are ready to publish and that review and merge plans are in place for any still outstanding.
+        <li>Ensure feature blogs are ready to publish and that review and merge plans are in place for any still outstanding.
         </ul>
         </td>
     </tr>